ManipDreamer3D : Synthesizing Plausible Robotic Manipulation Video with Occupancy-aware 3D Trajectory: Method

 \subsection{3D Trajectory Data Curation}

-To train our diffusion model for generating videos from 3D robotic manipulation demonstrations, we developed a comprehensive data curation pipeline that processes three core components: 3D point cloud reconstruction of the scene to map 2D video pixels to corresponding consistent 3D coordinates, 3D robot end-effector trajectory tracking, and object detection and segmentation.

-\textbf{3D Scene Reconstruction.} We first generate temporally consistent point clouds estimates for each frame of the third-view 2D video by processing the entire sequence with a VGGT model \cite{wang2025vggt}.
-This produces a group of unified 3D point maps of the scene along with estimated camera parameters.
+\textbf{3D Scene Reconstruction.} We first generate temporally consistent point clouds of each frame of the third-view 2D video by processing the entire sequence with a VGGT model \cite{wang2025vggt}.
+This produces a unified 3D point maps of the scene along with estimated camera parameters.

 \textbf{End-Effector Localization.} Accurately localizing the 3D position of the robotic end-effector is challenging due to its dynamic motion and lack of fixed reference points.
-To address this, we employ a fine-tuned YOLO model \cite{yaseen2408yolov8} specifically trained to detect the gripper fingers.
-The 2D centers of the detected bounding boxes are then mapped to their corresponding 3D coordinates, and the midpoint between these two positions is used as the representative 3D location of the end-effector.
+To address this, we employ a fine-tuned YOLO model \cite{yaseen2408yolov8} specifically for detecting the gripper fingers.
+The 2D centers of the detected bounding boxes are then mapped to corresponding 3D coordinates, and the midpoint between these two positions is set as the 3D location of the gripper.

 \textbf{Object Detection and Segmentation.} We first identify the grasping initiation moment—when the gripper is about to contact the target object.
-Following This\&That \cite{wang2024language}, we use the gripper’s center point at this moment as an initial 2D indication of the object’s position.
-We then leverage Qwen-VL \cite{bai2023qwenvlversatilevisionlanguagemodel} for visual grounding, using a prompt that incorporates both the estimated position and the object name (parsed from the instruction via an LLM).
-Finally, we apply SAM \cite{kirillov2023segment} to generate precise object masks based on the position estimate and the resulting bounding box.
+Following This\&That \cite{wang2024language}, we use the gripper’s 2D center point at this moment as 2D indication of the object’s position.
+We then leverage Qwen-VL \cite{bai2023qwenvlversatilevisionlanguagemodel} for visual grounding, using a prompt that combines both the estimated position and the object name (parsed from the instruction via an LLM).
+Finally, we apply SAM \cite{kirillov2023segment} to generate precise object masks based on the 2D position and bbox.

-This multi-stage approach ensures high-fidelity 3D trajectory capture for both the robotic arm and the manipulated object, forming a critical foundation for training our video generation model.
+This multi-stage approach ensures high-fidelity 3D trajectory extraction for both the robotic arm and the manipulated object from original videos, forming a critical foundation for the training process of our video generation model.